m-guseva/m-guseva.github.io/_portfolio/SPMPreprocessingPipeline.md

 end
 ```

-## Field map correction
+## Field map correction & Realignment
 Since I expected to find a lot of activation in frontal cortex, I needed to take care of spatial distortions caused by magnetic field inhomogeneities that arise due to air in cavities such as sinuses.
 This is where the fieldmaps come in handy.
 Conveniently, SPM allows me to unwarp and realign in one step.

 First the VDM image is created using the magnitude and phase images: